 Justice as an attribute of God means that God is fully just and righteous in all that he does.
 Charles Ryrie explains the significance of this attribute in this way “There is no action that he takes that violates any code of morality or Justice.”
 God is not unjust in any of His actions.
 When He is accused of injustice by His creation, this is because God is being held to a human standard rather than humans accepting the divine standard.
 We must understand that God’s justice is a part of His moral character, and God’s moral character is the standard to which He holds human beings.
 It is on this basis that the unsaved are judged eternally.
 For those of us who have experienced God’s salvation, this is an important aspect of the righteousness He works in us through the power of the indwelling Holy Spirit.

 This statement was widely shared on Facebook in the form of a meme which attributed the quote to Dr. John MacArthur.
-I have not been able to find if or where Dr. MacArthur said this, but he has been one of the more vocal conservative evangelicals against the “social justice movement” (e.g., his blog “The Injustice of Social Justice” https://pulpitandpen.org/2018/09/10/the-injustice-of-social-justice-john-macarthur/ ).
+I have not been able to find out if or where Dr. MacArthur actually said this, but he has been one of the more vocal conservative evangelicals against the “social justice movement” (e.g., his blog “The Injustice of Social Justice” https://pulpitandpen.org/2018/09/10/the-injustice-of-social-justice-john-macarthur/ ).
 Dr. MacArthur’s concern seems to be that if we legitimize the use of the phrase “social justice,” we are implicitly giving support to everything that culture claims is a social justice issue.
 He writes “Today, critical race theory, feminism, intersectional theory, LGBT advocacy, progressive immigration policies, animal rights, and other left-wing political causes are all actively vying for evangelical acceptance under the rubric of ‘social justice.’”
 With respect to Dr. MacArthur, I think this polarizing approach is used by many evangelicals to dodge the need to engage some real issues of injustice.
 If we could get rid of the adjective “social,” to which I personally have no attachment, then the progressive thinkers with whom Dr. MacArthur is concerned would simply say that all the things he mentions are issues of “Justice.”
-At that point, following the snit-social justice logic, we would need to start opposing “justice” and the “justice movement.”
+At that point, following the anti-social justice logic, we would need to start opposing “justice” and the “justice movement.”
 Dr. MacArthur does say that there is only “true justice” and “God’s justice” (note the use of two adjectives to describe justice).
 This is certainly true, however, this does not mean that God’s justice cannot be discussed in sub-categories.
 We could also say the only true ethics are “God’s ethics,” but does that mean we cannot distinguish sexual ethics from war ethics, etc.?